hzdg/reactdi/README.md

 });
 ```

-As you can see, there are only a few differences from before: 1) we create a
+The basic idea is this:

-reactdi injector and map properties to values, 2) we use that in the `render()`
+1. We create a reactdi injector and map properties to values
-method in place of `React.withContext`, and 3) our `Child` gets its data from
+2. We use that in the `render()` method in place of `React.withContext`
+3. Our `Child` gets its data from its `props` object as normal

-its `props` object instead of `context`.
-If a prop isn't provided, the component
+If a prop isn't provided, the component will continue to use its default value
-will continue to use its default value (from `getDefaultProps`).
-If you want to
+(from `getDefaultProps`).
+If you want to override an injected value, you can
-override an injected value, you can just pass a value from the parent as usual.
+just pass a value from the parent as usual.

-*Note: we don't have to create the `di` instance in the `render()` method—if the
-values are constant, it would probably be a good idea to do that in
-`componentWillMount` instead.*

 This approach has two big benefits: